Fiddlehead Ferns

 Fletcher, NC

-Mary Elizabeth has always been a painter.
-Painting is how she expresses her joy for life.
-She is a prolific artist with a wide range of mediums and surfaces, including: encaustic wax, oil paints, alcohol inks, watercolors, acrylics, porcelain, clay, ceramic and glass.
-She lives with her family in the beautiful mountains of western North Carolina.
+I've always been an artist and painting is how I express my joy for life.
+Nature is my inspiration.
+I'm a prolific creator, with a wide range of mediums and surfaces including: encaustic wax, oil paints, alcohol inks, watercolors, acrylics, textiles, pottery, ceramic decals and glass.
+I live with my family in the beautiful mountains of western North Carolina.
+We have a dog, who makes us a family of 5.

 See Mary Elizabeth's portfolio here